 School Development Plan

+The 2017-20 SDP was a huge success and the final review document can be found below.
 At the heart of the plan was the desire to continue to achieve the very finest academic outcomes possible.
 Our Progress 8 of +0.82 in 2019 was the highest in the school’s history and in that same year we also achieved incredibly high value added at A level, +0.33.
 Taken together there isn’t a school in Gloucestershire that can rival this level of performance.
 In fact across the 13 local authority districts that make up the Southwest, there is only one school who has a higher combined figure.
 We should take enormous pride in this and the fact that our performance in 2020 was similarly strong.
-For four years running Balcarras has been named as the highest performing comprehensive school in the Southwest (2017,18,19, 20) by The Sunday Times and recently we were named as the Sunday Times Southwest State School of the Decade.
+For five years running Balcarras has been named as the highest performing comprehensive school in the Southwest (2017,18,19, 20, 21) by The Sunday Times and recently we were named as the Sunday Times Southwest State School of the Decade.

 In the autumn of 2021 we engaged with staff and governors to develop a new but equally ambitious SDP.
 The plan that we eventually agreed can be found below.
 The targets we have set ourselves are hugely ambitious and if we achieve them we will be performing as highly as any school in the country.

 This latest SDP will be carried out during the pandemic and there is no doubt that even if life returns more closer to normal, the job of recovering from COVID will still be ongoing when we produce the final review in September 2024.
 The school has set out a separate COVID recovery strategy which sets out in further detail our approach in this crucial area.